Dundee United have 'preferred candidate' in mind after Rijeka-bound Tam Courts departs Tannadice

-Courts has been recently linked with a move to Croatian side Rijeka.
+Courts has been recently linked with a move to Croatian side Rijeka, while reports from The Courier suggest that Hungarian outfit Honved Budapest and some English clubs are also keen on the 41-year-old.

+Former Hibs and Sunderland manager Ross is expected to be appointed as Dundee United’s new manager, with the Terrors having already identified “a preferred candidate”.

+He also gave 16 academy graduates first-team experience, with Archie Meekison, Kieran Freeman and Ross Graham earning Scotland Under-21 call-ups.

 He told the club's official website: "I'm immensely grateful to everyone at Dundee United for the opportunity they gave me to manage such a prestigious club.